 #1 ‘Iao Valley State Park, Central Maui, 1/2-1.8 miles

 ‘Iao Valley State Park always provides a beautiful day trip activity on Maui.
 This historic state park is home to the infamous ‘Iao Needle, and the site of the Battle of Kepaniwai in 1790, where King Kamehameha I conquered Maui’s warriors in pursuit of uniting all Hawaiian Islands.
-Within this 10 mile long, 4,000 acre park, guests, families and fellow hikers can explore lush scenery and native Hawaiian flora and fauna by way of a paved pathway.
+Within this 10 miles long, 4,000 acre park, guests, families and fellow hikers can explore the lush scenery and native Hawaiian flora and fauna by way of a paved pathway.
 The park is known as a spiritual rainforest full of mellow hiking trails, waterfalls, swimming holes, and BBQ and picnic areas.

 For more information, please visit Iao Valley State Park in Central Maui online.

 Twin Falls is located just a 20-minute drive East of the Historic Town of Paia on Maui’s North Shore.
 This site is found easily off Hana Highway, marked by a gravel parking lot, and an amazing Maui-style snack stand.
 It is possible to book a guided tour through Twin Falls, but it is easily navigated on your own.
 This hike is perfect for those traveling with children, with a capability to visit many different tropical waterfalls and freshwater swimming holes.